Hello. So you're here because you want to learn how to do different accents? Well, I've got some good news and some bad news:

 The first thing you're going to need to think about when you start learning accents is how accents sound, on a purely linguistic level.
 Fortunately for us, the International Phonetic Alphabet, or IPA for short, exists.
 For examples of how these all sounds, check out this link.

 Now, some people will say they've come up with better methods that mean you don't need to learn the (not very many) symbols and sounds of IPA.
 For that, I'd say it might work better for them, but there's a reason the IPA Source exists for opera singers.
-If you learn how to prounce the various forms of sounds of the IPA, aside from anything else you'll learn how to recognise different sounds and prounciations of different words, and start to wrap your mouth and throat around how you make different sounds.
+If you learn how to pronounce the various forms of sounds of the IPA, aside from anything else you'll learn how to recognise different sounds and pronunciations of different words, and start to wrap your mouth and throat around how you make different sounds.

 We start with a hard "d", then transition into an "oh", and then an almost "ole" sound at the end.
 For a softer, less posh British English accent, we'd change the last part to drop the accenting created by the "e" sound, and flatten and soften the middle "oh".
 Finally, for something like a New York twang, we'd change the middle to more of an "ah" sound, widening the mouth at the edges, and lowering the tongue to flatten the sound further.